trento-project/wanda/guides/specification.md

 ### Requesting an Execution

-An Execution can be requested to start by providing Wanda the Following information:
+An Execution can be requested to start by providing Wanda the following information:

 - an execution identifier
 - an execution Group identifier
 - the Checks Selection for the targets (a list of checks to be executed on the targets)

-Once the *Execution* starts, its current state is stored in the Database and the targets are notified - via the message broker - about the Facts to be gathered.
+When the Execution starts running, its current state is stored in the Database and the targets are notified - via the message broker - about Facts to be gathered.

 Then the *Execution* waits for the [Facts Gathering](#facts-gathering) to complete.